African-American family structure: History

+A study of 1880 family structures in Philadelphia, showed that three-quarters of black families were nuclear families, composed of two parents and children.
+Data from U.S. census reports reveal that between 1880 and 1960, married households consisting of two-parent homes were the most widespread form of African-American family structures.
+Although the most popular, married households decreased over this time period.
+Single-parent homes, on the other hand, remained relatively stable until 1960; when they rose dramatically.

-According to data extracted from 1910 U.S. Census manuscripts, compared to white women, black women were more likely to become teenage mothers, stay single and have marriage instability, and were thus much more likely to live in female-headed single-parent homes.
+According to data extracted from 1910 U.S. census manuscripts, compared to white women, black women were more likely to become teenage mothers, stay single and have marriage instability, and were thus much more likely to live in female-headed single-parent homes.
 This pattern has been known as black matriarchy because of the observance of many households headed by women.

+In the Harlem neighborhood of New York City in 1925, 85% of kin-related black households had two parents.

 The breakdown of the black family was first brought to national attention in 1965 by sociologist and later Democratic Senator Daniel Patrick Moynihan, in the groundbreaking Moynihan Report (also known as "The Negro Family: The Case For National Action").
 Moynihan's report made the argument that the relative absence of nuclear families (those having both a married father and mother present) in black America would greatly hinder further black socio-economic progress.

-The current most widespread African-American family structure consisting of a single parent has historical roots dating back to 1880.
-A study of 1880 family structures in Philadelphia, showed that three-quarters of black families were nuclear families, composed of two parents and children.
-Data from U.S. Census reports reveal that between 1880 and 1960, married households consisting of two-parent homes were the most widespread form of African-American family structures.
-Although the most popular, married households decreased over this time period.
-Single-parent homes, on the other hand, remained relatively stable until 1960; when they rose dramatically.